PROJECT CAN-AM MAVERICK X3 X RS

 — LONE STAR RACING’S DREAM BUILD —

-You may recall we featured Lonestar Racing owner Dan Fisher’s Can-Am Maverick X ds in Dirt Wheels’ September 2017 issue.
+You may recall we featured Lonestar Racing owner Dan Fisher’s Can-Am Maverick X ds in a previous issue of Dirt Wheels’.
 Fisher built his X3 to compete in the Pro Turbo class for the Best in the Desert series.
 His car featured some very trick parts, including LSR’s MTS long-travel suspension kit and a stronger cage.
 There are many other trick parts from LSR installed on Fisher’s Can-Am, and the man behind most of the R&D, lead fabricator, race department manager and tech specialist, is Garrick Lastra.

 Garrick is a former professional ATV racer who has been working for LSR for years.
 When Garrick started to see the progression of UTVs, he decided it was time for him to throw down some serious cash and purchase a 2017 Can-Am Maverick X3 X rs.
 Garrick built his car for serious sand dune play and to get back to racing professionally.
 Luckily, Garrick has put in the time to find the best combination for what he was looking to do with the X3.